piratte/conquest/README.md

 -- beware, some buttons can be "right clicked" to "reverse the effect" (e.g. when placing armies left click -> plus, right click -> minus or when moving armies left click -> OK, right click -> cancel)

+EXTRA GUI (KEYBOARD) CONTROLS

+N) skip to the next round

+C) run continually (GUI won't wait for mouse click to advance to the next action, but auto-advance after some time)

++ / -) Control how much time GUI will wait before it automatically advance to the next action (when enabled via 'C')

+EXTRA GUI (MOUSE) CONTROLS

+Click the map to advance to the next action.

 AI vs AI

 ![alt tag](https://github.com/kefik/conquest-engine-gui/raw/master/Conquest/screenshot.png)